 There is no central heat generation (the “district” is formed simply by the shared ground loop array); each property is furnished with its own ground source heat pump so each resident is responsible for their own bill, so there is no requirement for the landlord to either apportion energy bills between residents or meter heat losses through district distribution pipework.

-The all-new Kensa Shoebox Heat pump is a small, extremely quiet, MCS-accredited and British-made ground source heat pump specifically designed to provide both space heating and domestic hot water in new build and retrofit properties which require a load of up to 3kW.
-The Shoebox Heat Pump is the market’s smallest and quietest heat pump….
+The Kensa Shoebox Heat pump is a small, extremely quiet, MCS-accredited and British-made ground source heat pump specifically designed to provide both space heating and domestic hot water in new build and retrofit properties which require a load of 3kW to 6kW.
+The Shoebox Heat Pump is the market’s smallest and quietest heat pump.
+Benefitting…

 A landmark luxury housing development comprising forty apartments and houses currently under construction amongst the famous dunes of Perranporth beach in Cornwall is using pioneering architecture and sustainable development to breathe new life into a former derelict hotel site.
 Follow the blog View the infographic Watch the video “The Dunes”, set for completion in June…